relluf/cavalion-server/README.md

 # cavalion-server

-A [restify](http://restify.com/) based server with the following services and applications:
+A [restify](http://restify.com/) based server serving the following services and applications:

 * [/code](https://github.com/cavalion-code) - All things code by Cavalion
 * /fs - CRUD interface to part of the file system